gopinathdanda/installation-issues/ubuntu-grub-rescue.md

 The PC was now booted from the USB and the partition which was accidentally formatted was used to install a fresh copy of Ubuntu.

-Restart brought back the grub rescue prompt.
+Restart brought back the grub-rescue prompt.
 Using <strong>ls</strong> now gives an extra partition (the Ubuntu partition) which in my case was (hd0,msdos10).

 I used: